sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 Key Slot 7: DISABLED
 ```

-This gives us a few useful pieces of information.
+This gives us a few useful pieces of information about our "lock".
 First, that this fresh Tails persistent storage volume uses LUKS version 1.
 I'm pretty sure that [LUKS version 1 uses PBKDF as its key derivation function](https://infosecwriteups.com/how-luks-works-with-full-disk-encryption-in-linux-6452ad1a42e8).

 Next, I focused on the "Hash spec": "sha256".
 I guessed that that means that the partition uses PBKDF2-sha256 to hash the passphrase (the "internal hash function" is HMAC-SHA-256).